SAKryukov/dotnet-solution-structure/articles/article0.2.md

   B: String value for init-only property B
 ```

-### Summary on Read-Only Access
+### Read-Only Access: Summary

-I would recommend taking a little more effort and using `ObjectDataProvider`, not pseudo-read-only approach.
+I would recommend taking a little more effort and using `ObjectDataProvider`, not a pseudo-read-only approach.

 As to the duck-typing approach... well, it depends.
-It is very universal and is pretty nice if you don't care of performance of the process of scanning the data dictionary.
+It is very universal and is pretty nice if you don't care about the performance of the process of scanning the data dictionary.
 I would say, for most applications the dictionary would be too small to care too much about it, but again, it depends.

-See also the [detailed description of the duck-typing approach](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-approach-2323a-duck-typing), expecially its [pro and contra](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-two-approaches3a-pro-and-contra).
+See also the [detailed description of the duck-typing approach](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-approach-2323a-duck-typing), especially its [pro and contra](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-two-approaches3a-pro-and-contra).

 ## Solution Structure Preview